rats

 Rat problem, war is on the cards

 Today I think I have a rat problem.
-In the chicken run, I noticed a hole.
+In the chicken run, I noticed a tennis ball-sized hole.
 This was not a mouse hole but big enough for a rat to get its grungy little body though.
 Now I hate rats and I know that rats are a severe threat to my beloved chickens so I needed to attack.

 What should I do

 First of all, I armed myself with a trusty garden spade.
 Then I decided to find out how far had that rat needed to dig to get into the run in the first place.
 I dug and felt a real sense of evil pride that I was demolishing the tunnel that little fiend had dug.
 Queue evil laughter here…..
 All the while being on high alert in case one popped its head out, and I needed to run, screaming girlie fashion, to the nearest high spot.
 I am THAT brave!!
+Not my run in the picture below, but this is typical rat tunnelling behaviour.

 After inspecting the rat traps I noticed that they were empty of bait.
 Being a girl who excels at delegating, I got my man to glove up and fill all the traps with more bait.
 I am usually quite a caring person who respects all animals, but not the rat I am afraid.
 They spread many diseases notably a nasty one called Weil’s disease because it can affect humans.
 Rats will contaminate my chickens’ feed and water but now they are munching holes in my netted segregation areas.